 Built in the late 1700’s, Crotty’s Cottage was probably the home of the fisherman running the nearby salmon weir.
 Only one gable wall survives.
 It is situated by the shore to the west of Mount Pleasant.
 The area is now known as Crottys Point and it outlines the eastern part of Querrin Bay.

 Patrick Crotty was the last known inhabitant.
 He farmed 90 acres at least until 1890, when some of the land was redistributed by the Land Commission.
 He had a large family.
 One of his brothers had emigrated to Australia and maybe he spent some time there but the story goes he bought a flock of sheep and unfortunately sheared the sheep in September the same time as happened in Australia and all the sheep died over the winter.
 None of his children wanted to stay living in the area so he sold out to the Land Commission and the O’Dea family became the new owners in the 1930s.

 This single storey Council house, built in 1920, has a slate roof with two separate chimneys, a front porch and three bay windows.
 It is still in good repair.
 There are some outhouses to the rear.
 Situated to the southeast of Maryville, about 500 yards over the brow of the hill, it is completely surrounded by trees and invisible unless you knew it was present.
 With a bit of work it could be used again.
 However it has not been dwelt in since the Second World War.

+This property is officially in the townland of Cammoge.
 The entrance to this house was along the shore going north into Poulnasherry Bay.
 The ruins of the house can still be seen today.
 Thomas and Margaret McGrath had three sons and two daughters, born between 1880 and 1891.
 The family moved to Doonaha around the 1950s and now own Green Acres Caravan Park and they still own the acreage in Cammoge.